-The price paid for our redemption, the infinite sacrifice of our heavenly Father in giving His Son to die for us, should give us exalted conceptions of what we may be come through Christ.
-As
+The price paid for our redemption, the infinite sacrifice of our heavenly Father in giving His Son to die for us, should give us exalted conceptions of what we through Christ.
+As may become the inspired held the height, breadth of the toward the he was filled and reverence: find suitable which to greatness and this love, he world to behold what manner Father hath us, that we apostle John bethe depth, the Father's love perishing race, with adoration and, failing to language express the tenderness of called upon the it.
+"Behold. of love the bestowed upon should be called the sons of God."
+1 What a value this places upon man!

-may become

-the inspired

-held the height,

-breadth of the

-toward the

-he was filled

-and reverence;

-find suitable

-which to

-greatness and

-this love, he

-world to behold

-what manner

-Father hath

-us, that we

-The more we study the divine character in the light of the cross the sons of God."
-What a value this places upon man!
 Through transgression, the sons of man become subjects of Satan.
 Through faith in the atoning sacrifice of Christ, the sons of Adam may become the sons of God.
 By assuming human nature, Christ elevates humanity.
 Fallen men are placed where, through connection with Christ, they may indeed become worthy of the name "sons of God."